-- The class date is held between the published Super 1 Day date, October 6-20, 2014.
+- The class date is held between the published Super 1 Day dates, October 2-16, 2017.
 (NOTE: Do not book event venues until you have approval from the PPA Education Department!)
 Other dates must be pre-approved by PPA.

 PPA will handle all aspects of Super 1 Day registration and follow-up.
 We send confirmation emails with class information to all pre-registered attendees.
 We also provide class packets via email, including a class list and on-site registration material.

-Your Instructor Registration Form, completed in full, must be received no later than the deadline: June 27, 2014.
+Your Instructor Registration Form, completed in full, must be received no later than the deadline: June 26, 2017 at 9pm ET.
 Before filling out the form, please gather these items in advance: